 The Riverside School District's internal controls over financial reporting do not include procedures to ensure the completeness and cutoff of revenue recorded in the financial statements.
-Specifically, adjustments were not made to record delinquent tax received, as a result, taxes receivable and unavailable revenue were overstated by \$673,869.
-Also, an adjustment was not made to reclassify taxes received in the first 60 days of the subsequent year from unavailable revenue to revenue.
+Specifically, adjustments were not made to record delinquent tax received, as a result, taxes receivable and unavailable revenue were understated by \$312,091.
+Similarly, Grant revenue in the amounts of \$500,000 and \$1,022,682 were understated or unrecorded as due to the District.
 Finally, proceeds from the issuance of bonds were not recorded in accordance with the criteria noted above for revenue in the debt service fund.

 The Riverside Business Office will establish and implement additional internal controls at month and year-end to include procedures to ensure the completeness and cutoff of revenue recorded in the financial statements.
 Prior to closing each month the Business Manager, Bill Drazdowski, will review all revenue transactions and account coding with the business office staff, Michele Cantarella and Kelly McKeefery, to ensure their accuracy before closing the month.
-A revenue and coding listing will be provided by the office staff and the Business Manager will sign off and return the listing with approval or corrections before the monthly close.
+The office staff will provide a revenue and coding listing and the Business Manager will sign off and return the listing with approval or corrections before the monthly close.
 Typical monthly closings are at or near the 20th of the following month.
-This process will begin in April of 2022 and continue on a monthly basis.
+This process will begin in April of 2023 and continue on a monthly basis.
 The Business Manager will send the results of the added controls to Mark Zavislak of Kohanski Co. to review the newly implemented internal controls.
-In July and August of 2022 the Business Manager and Staff noted above will review the revenue recognition policies involving revenues collected within 60 days of the end of the current fiscal period.
-A listing of revenue and agreed upon coding will be sent from the Business Manager to the Audit team at Kohanski before closing out the annual financials by the end of August 2022.
+In July and August of 2023 the Business Manager and Staff noted above will review the revenue recognition policies involving revenues collected within 60 days of the end of the current fiscal period.
+A listing of revenue and agreed upon coding will be sent from the Business Manager to the Audit team at Kohanski before closing out the annual financials by the end of August 2023.